Skip to content

 How to Clean Waterless Cookware

 Waterless cookware is a great way to cook food without mess.
-However, it is important to clean it properly so that it does not get dirty and lose its shine.
+However, it is important to clean it properly so as not to get dirty and lose its shine.
 Here are a few tips on how to clean waterless cookware;

-1. Make sure to always use non-abrasive cleaners when cleaning your waterless cookware.
+1. Always use non-abrasive cleaners when cleaning your waterless cookware.
 Abrasive cleaners can damage the surface of the cookware.

 2. If there is any food or grease build-up on the cookware, use a paste of bi-carb soda and water to remove it.
-Always be aware of the stainless steel surface, and check manufacturers’ instructions.
+Always know the stainless steel surface, and check manufacturers’ instructions.

 3. Make sure to rinse the cookware thoroughly after cleaning.
 Any leftover cleaner can ruin the taste of your food.